cuixing158/cuixing158.github.io/source/_posts/batchnorm_forward_predict.md

 The results are excellent, verifying the correctness of the above results.
-When *predict_mode*=1, *cal_predict_y *is the same as *predict_features*(2); when *predict_mode*=0, *cal_predict_y* is the same as *forward_features*(2).
+When *predict_mode*=1, *cal_predict_y* is the same as *predict_features*(2); when *predict_mode*=0, *cal_predict_y* is the same as *forward_features*(2).

 ### **Calculate state quantity by formula**

-Let's look at a formula that is calculated and updated manually according to the formula:
+&#160; &#160; &#160; &#160;Let's look at a formula that is calculated and updated manually according to the formula:
 ![公式1](3.jpg)
 <center></center>

-where  is the statistic computed over several mini-batches,  is the per-channel statistic of the current mini-batch, and  is the decay value for the statistic.
+where Sn is the statistic computed over several mini-batches, Sx is the per-channel statistic of the current mini-batch, and Ø is the decay value for the statistic.

-Use this syntax to iteratively update the mean and variance statistics over several mini-batches of data during training.
+&#160; &#160; &#160; &#160;Use this syntax to iteratively update the mean and variance statistics over several mini-batches of data during training.
 Use the final value of the mean and variance computed over all training mini-batches to normalize data for prediction and classification.